-- It offers the best value for money - MAEP costs £132 with membership lasting five years, this works out at less than £27 per year.
+- It offers the best value for money - MAEP costs £135 with membership lasting five years, this works out at just £27 per year.
 Within your registration, you can request as many case reports as you wish, as well as up to six cumulative reports, containing aggregated feedback.

 - It offers a unique, bespoke package that is research based - MAEP is the only feedback tool developed specifically for use by expert psychiatric witnesses.
 Based on research conducted by Professor Keith Rix, the system incorporates eight core competencies chosen by professionals within the field which link in with the GMC’s principal values.

 - It can be used widely and across different jurisdictions - MAEP can be used to assess your performance as an expert in all courts and tribunals, and in other circumstances where expert psychiatric evidence is needed to resolve disputes (e.g. civil, criminal, family, employment tribunals and coronial cases).
 The tool is suitable for cases that are settled or do not go to trial, as well as those that go to trial.

 - It’s comprehensive and insightful - As well as assessing performance within eight key domains, free text options are available for assessors to provide more specific comments that will help you.

 MAEP members can collect feedback and receive reports on as many cases as they wish within their five-year membership term.

 Works out at...

 - Register an account.

 - Call the MAEP team to make a payment over the phone, on 0208 618 4029.